 We want everyone involved in cricket in Kent to have a safe, positive experience and be welcomed and supported in their activities.

-Kent Cricket is committed to ensuring that all young people (aged under 18) who play cricket in Kent within affiliated Clubs, Area or County squads have a safe, welcoming and positive experience.
+Kent Cricket is committed to ensuring that all young people (aged under 18) and adults who play cricket in Kent within affiliated Clubs, Area or County squads have a safe, welcoming and positive experience.
 We comply fully with the ECB Safe Hands Policy – this is the England and Wales’ Cricket Board’s policy to safeguard children within cricket.
 It promotes good practice, helps raise awareness and ensures people know what to do if they have any concerns about children or about the behaviour of adults in cricket.

 - Club Safeguarding Officers